SCOPE: Deterministic and Training-Free 3D UAV Deployment via Perimeter-based Heuristics: Simulation Results and Discussion

 \item \textbf{K-Means Clustering:} A classic unsupervised learning method that minimizes the aggregate user-to-UAV distance but ignores coverage radius constraints.
-Since standard K-Means requires a pre-determined number of clusters $K$ and cannot automatically determine the fleet size, we implement two variants to ensure a fair comparison under identical resource constraints: \begin{itemize} \item \textbf{K-Means ($K^{\text{SCOPE}}$):} The number of UAVs is set to the optimal $K$ derived by our proposed SCOPE framework. \item \textbf{K-Means ($K^{\text{CCS}}$):} The number of UAVs matches the output of the CCS heuristic. \end{itemize} This dual-setup allows us to strictly evaluate the placement efficiency of K-Means against geometric approaches when given the exact same number of UAVs.
+Critically, standard K-Means requires the cluster number $K$ to be manually predefined, introducing significant man-in-the-loop decision overhead that is impractical for on-demand emergency response.
+To establish a rigorous Oracle baseline and eliminate this decision overhead, we implement two variants: \begin{itemize} \item \textbf{KM ($K^{\text{SCOPE}}$):} The number of UAVs is set to the optimal $K$ dynamically derived by our proposed SCOPE framework. \item \textbf{KM ($K^{\text{CCS}}$):} The number of UAVs matches the output of the CCS heuristic. \end{itemize} This controlled dual-setup strictly isolates the algorithmic performance, demonstrating the superiority of our perimeter extraction strategy against traditional centroid-based clustering when both are given the exact same hardware budget.

 \item \textbf{Voronoi-based Deployment~\cite{zhao2018research}:} A geometric approach that divides the area based on dominance regions, often used for load balancing.